MSc opening: Documenting biodiversity with the Nunavik Sentinels program

 Requirements

-Essential Skills and Qualifications MSc degree in ecology, conservation science, data science, geography, applied statistics, mathematics, or a related field Strong research, leadership, and communication skills Canadian citizenship (current funding is sufficient only for domestic students) We might consider applicants for an MSc position, instead of two PhD positions.
-Note that a fast-track option from BSc to PhD is possible, but requires careful planning and a transition from MSc to PhD during the first year.
-Desirable Skills Statistical modelling Familiarity with GIS tools and spatial analyses Familiarity with software R and R Studio
+Essential Skills and Qualifications BSc degree in ecology, conservation science, data science, geography, or a related field Canadian citizenship (current funding is sufficient only for domestic students) Desirable Skills Statistical modelling Familiarity with GIS tools and spatial analyses Familiarity with software R and R Studio

 Work Details

 The position is a full time (40-h/week) position and comes with teaching assistantship.
-Salary is guaranteed for 4 years.
+Salary is guaranteed for 2 years.
+The position will start in September 2026.

 Interested?
 Reach out at federicoriva@cunet.carleton.ca